noor-math/noor-math.github.io/content/publication/alam2025AIMS/index.md

 # url_source: 'https://arxiv.org/pdf/2011.02359.pdf'
 # url_video: 'https://youtube.com'

-# Featured image
-# To use, add an image named `featured.jpg/png` to your page's folder.
-#image:
-#  caption: 'Paper selection process using PRISMA guidelines'
-#  focal_point: ''
-#  preview_only: false

 # Associated Projects (optional).
 #   Associate this publication with one or more of your projects.